 This was sufficient for older versions of the operating system (older than ubuntu 18.04 LTS) however, with newer versions of ubuntu /boot partitions get utilized rather quickly.

+Example of an obsolete filesystem structure.
 Moreover /boot partition gets populated with old kernel modules and other leftover upgrades.

 SafeSquid ISO installs, which are not recent may have issues with /boot partition utilized to 100%